Swap76/NodeJS_Mongo_BoilerPlate/README.md

 # NodeJS_Blog_RestAPI
-CRUD API using NodeJS, Experss, MongoDB
+CRUD API using NodeJS, Express, MongoDB

 ## About